mebrooks01/Mars-Bot/README.md

 - user_id
   - owner: The user ID of the bot application owner(can have multiple in an array).
 - channel_id
   - dpod: The channel ID of the channel you want the APOD photo to be sent to each day.
-(Must be an array)
 - command_throttling
   - api
     - usages: By default its set to 2